davguifer/PetClinic/README.md

+# PetclinicEs
+PetclinicEs is a veterinary website developed as part of the project for the Software Process and Management II course in Computer Engineering at the University of Seville.
+This project is based on React Petclinic and aims to apply the concepts and methodologies learned during the course.

 # React Petclinic
-Small project based on spring-petclinic for teaching SPA architectures with React, Java and Spring.
-Originally developed for DP1 and adapted for the PSG2 course at the Software Engineering degree of University of Sevilla.
+Small project based on spring-petclinic for teaching SPA architectures with react, java and spring developer for teaching DP1 at the Software Engineering degree of University of Sevilla.

 This is a fork of https://github.com/spring-projects/spring-petclinic  The main changes that have been performed were:
 - Trimming several parts of the application to keep the example low